Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd set = RGBA set for teammates.
 			// 4th set = RGBA set for assistant killers.
 			"Screen Color Visual"			""
 		}
+		"Competitive"
+		{
+			// (Co-Op modes only) The Mutant Tank should attack immediately after spawning.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Competitive" section.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF, let the game determine the Mutant Tank's initial behavior.
+			// 1/"enabled"/"true"/"on"/"yes": ON, force the Mutant Tank to attack immediately.
+			"Auto Aggravate"			"0"
+		}
 		"Glow"
 		{